Get a FREE estimate!

 Aeration helps heavily used lawns and lawns growing on compacted soils by improving the depth and extent of turfgrass rooting, allowing better water uptake, enhancing fertilizer use and speeding up thatch breakdown.

-Thatch accumulates faster on compacted soils, heavy clay soils and subsoils that are disturbed during building processes than on well-aerated soils.
-Therefore, lawns require frequent aeration to prevent thatch buildup.
+Ontario has a wide range of soil types depending on the region.
+Thatch accumulates faster on compacted soils, heavy clay soils, and subsoils that are disturbed during building processes than on well-aerated soils.
+Therefore, lawns in Ontario require frequent aeration to prevent thatch buildup.
 Most home lawns growing on heavy clay or highly compacted soils require annual aeration to restrict thatch accumulation.

-Annual aeration is beneficial for most lawns.
+Annual aeration is beneficial for most lawns in Ontario.
 The University of Guelph Turfgrass Institute recommends aeration be done in either Spring or Fall at least once per year.
 Lawns growing on heavy clay or subsoils, and lawns exposed to intense use benefit from more than one aeration each year.
 Most turf grasses respond favorably to aeration when it is properly timed.

-Both spring and fall are ideal times to aerate cool season turfgrass such as Kentucky bluegrass and perennial ryegrass.
+Both Ontario’s spring and fall seasons are ideal times to aerate cool-season turfgrass such as Kentucky bluegrass and perennial ryegrass.
 In most cases, spring aeration is performed between March and May.
 Fall aeration is done in late summer and early fall, usually between mid-August and late November.
-Aeration before or at the time of late season fertilization enhances root growth responses and improves spring green-up and growth.
+Aeration before or at the time of late-season fertilization enhances root growth responses and improves spring green-up and growth.

 Immediately after aeration, your lawn will be dotted with small plugs pulled from the soil.
 Within a week or two, these plugs of thatch and soil break apart and disappear into the lawn.